Incognito-Roblox/Incognito/README.md

 # Incognito

-This is the official and latest source code of **Incognito**.
+This is the official source code of **Incognito**.
 Brought to you by the developers behind the software.
 This repository was created to provide a central, safe, and malware-free location for accessing and reviewing the code.

 ## Disclaimer
 Please note that the version of the software provided here was unfinished at the time of the leak.
 As such, it may be buggy and prone to crashes.